1. Gender Reveal Cake

 On Hershey’s chocolate bars, color in the letters “She” or “He” in pink or blue.
 Wrap the bars in white paper and have guests unwrap them at the same time.

 Try a variation of this couple’s creative pregnancy announcement and turn it into a gender reveal announcement.
 Create a custom deck on Ellen DeGeneres’ Heads Up! game and have your friends and family act out the gender of your baby.

 Fill eggs with colored confetti or dye the inside of the eggs with pink or blue food coloring using step-by-step instructions.
 Have guests crack the eggs at the same time or mail an egg to out-of-town family and friends.

 20. Gender Reveal Football

-If you’re a sports fans, you can buy balls for virtually any sport you like filled with bright pink or blue powder that explode on impact.
+If you’re a sports fan, you can buy balls for virtually any sport you like filled with bright pink or blue powder that will explode on impact.
 You can kick a football or hit a baseball to reveal a big cloud of blue or pink powder.

 Feeling lucky?
 Purchase scratch-off cards that reveal either “It’s a girl” or “It’s a boy.”
 This is also a fun baby reveal idea to send to relatives and friends who live far away.